 Quartz takes any kitchen Countertops or bathroom countertops to the next level of attractive elegance.
 One of the toughest countertop materials available, quartz will deliver decades of durable service while maintaining its beauty.

 One of the most appealing features of quartz kitchen and bathroom countertops is that they are available in many colors from bright to black with a spectrum in between of creams, browns and grays.
-This is because they can be enhanced with color speckled quartz countertop corner rant to produce nearly any hue you can imagine while offering the look and feel of natural stone.
+This is because they can be enhanced your countertop with any color range to produce nearly any hue you can imagine while offering the look and feel of natural stone.

 Quartz countertops differ from granite and marble countertops in one significant way: quartz is an engineered product while the other two are solid stone.
 The composition of quartz countertops is about 93 percent quartz, a natural material found in abundance in the earth’s crust, and 7 percent binder and color.